Questions about this event?

 Information for Presenters

-Once your application for participation is accepted, read these instructions carefully so your presentation can truly reflect the excellence of your work.
+Read the instructions below carefully so your presentation can truly reflect the excellence of your work.

 • Prepare posters that can fit approximately a 3 foot x 4 foot poster space.
-You will be supplied with a poster board, a poster stand, and pins to mount your poster.
+Your poster will be printed and mounted on a poster board.
+Prior to the poster session, your poster will be assigned a number and location.
+Plan to arrive early to the session to locate your poster.

-• Prepare for an audience of your peers or a faculty member outside of your discipline.
+• Prepare for an audience of your peers, faculty and staff who may be outside of your discipline.
 Remember that many people who visit your poster will not be familiar with your field of study so be sure to fully explain your work to this target audience.

 • Prepare and practice talking through the presentation of your work.
 You should spend no more than 3-5 minutes discussing your poster with any given individual.
 Please practice your poster presentation with your faculty sponsor and your friends.

 • You must display your poster for the entire session.
-We encourage at least one presenter to be at the poster at all times during the
+We encourage at least one presenter to be at the poster at all times.

 • When the sessions are scheduled, you will be assigned the exact length of your presentation based on the number of presenters in the session.
 Plan the timing of your presentation to include ~5 minutes for questions after you finished your planned presentation.